xwb1989/xwb1989.github.io/_posts/2014-01-06-leetcode_first_missing_positive.md

 When the `for loop` ends, the array should maintain following properties:

 1. If the integer is valid, it should be at its correct position;
-2. If the integer is missing, its position must be occupied by an invalid integer;
+2. If the integer is missing, its position must be occupied by an invalid integer or an unmatched integer;

 Thus in the second `for loop`: